austinsonger/AZ-500-Azure-Security/Instructions/Labs/Module_2/LAB_05_NSGs.md

 ### Task 7:  Create the second VM

-Complete above steps 1-7 again, but in step 3, name the VM *myVmMgmt*.
+Complete above steps 1-7 again, but in step 3, name the VM *AZ500-VM-MS*.
 The VM takes a few minutes to deploy.
 Do not continue to the next step until the VM is deployed.

 ### Task 8:  Associate network interfaces to an ASG